onera/cwipi/doc/sphinx/source/new_cwipi/spatial_interp.rst

   Only the first :math:`n_{mapped} \times n_{comp}` values of the receiving data array are thus filled by CWIPI, where :math:`n_{mapped}` is the number of mapped targets (returned by ``CWP_N_computed_tgts_get``), and :math:`n_{comp}` the number of field components (specified when creating the field and returned by ``CWP_Field_n_components_get``).
   Please refer to section :ref:`Advanced functionalities` for some examples of use.

-The spatial interpolation methods can be classed in the following four families.
+The spatial interpolation methods can be divided into the following four families.

 Interpolation from nearest neighbors
 ------------------------------------